harness/developer-hub/docs/chaos-engineering/overview/harness-chaos-security.md

 Depending upon (a) the infrastructure where chaos experiments are executed, and (b) desired list of chaos experiments, the permissions used can be modified (reduced) to create a lower blast radius and impact from a security perspective.
 This applies both to Kubernetes-based as well as non-Kubernetes chaos.

-In the case of the Kubernetes chaos, it is achieved through [service accounts](https://docs.google.com/document/d/1uB7BVFDdD8NfaT97MTj0qrF0eE3rnQOmpOOi4AqCzWE/edit#heading=h.p793kkfaj1zi) mapped to custom roles (instead of the default ones mentioned in the [Kubernetes roles for chaos infrastructure](#Kubernetes-roles-for-the-chaos-infrastructure) section.
+In the case of the Kubernetes chaos, it is achieved through [service accounts](https://docs.google.com/document/d/1uB7BVFDdD8NfaT97MTj0qrF0eE3rnQOmpOOi4AqCzWE/edit#heading=h.p793kkfaj1zi) mapped to custom roles instead of the default ones mentioned in the [Kubernetes roles for chaos infrastructure](#kubernetes-roles-for-chaos-infrastructure).
 For non-Kubernetes chaos, it is achieved via cloud-specific role definitions (for example, IAM) mapped to the user account.

 Each fault in the enterprise ChaosHub publishes the permissions needed in order to execute it and users are free to tune their roles accordingly.
 Also available are common permission templates that work as subsets/supersets for a specific category of experiments.
 For example, here are recommended roles for all [AWS resource faults](https://developer.harness.io/docs/chaos-engineering/chaos-faults/aws/policy-for-all-aws-faults).